An overview of crime statistics for the US

 Gallup Data On Crime

-There are endless additional sources on crime (Pew, the CDC, the federal Office of Juvenile Justice and Delinquency Prevention, private research firms, and others) that are used throughout this report but our focus is on the reports most refer to when discussing crime.
+There are endless additional sources on crime (Pew, the CDC, the federal Office of Juvenile Justice and Delinquency Prevention, private research firms, and many others) that are used throughout this report but our focus is on the data most refer to when discussing crime.
+Some of the references below are dated but it’s good to be exposed to a partial history of their crime findings.

 Per Gallup (October 2021), There is a big increase in the criminal victimization of urban households in 2021, 30 percent compared to 22 percent in 2020.
 Seven percent of urban residents were violently victimized compared to 3% of U.S. adults.
 The majority of Americans live in urban areas.
 The collective data (urban crime victimization-computer crime) indicates a growing crime problem for at least half of American households, Gallup.